-Corey – When I was younger I pitched, and then once I got into high school I focused more on being a position guy, playing everyday.
-In high school, I played shortstop and during the travel circuit I played third base and during the All-American and the showcases I played more of third.
+Corey – When I was younger I pitched and then once I got into high school I focused more on being a position guy, playing every day.
+In high school I played shortstop and during the travel circuit I played third base.
+During the All-American and the showcases I played more of third.

-But it was about a month or two before my high school (senior) season I consulted my parents a little bit and my agent.
-I always had a strong arm, and I was committed to go to college as a position player actually.
+It was about a month or two before my high school (senior) season and I consulted my parents a little bit and my agent.
+I always had a strong arm and I was committed to go to college as a position player, actually.
 It might boost my draft stock a little bit with pitching, I mean, I’ve always loved to pitch.

 I threw a couple bullpens before the season, played in one more showcase game and then I just got way more attention for it (pitching).
-Once high school season came along I threw maybe 20-25 innings and I loved it, just as much as I loved being a position guy, and kind of just went from there.
+Once high school season came along I threw maybe 20-25 innings and I loved it, just as much as I loved being a position guy.
+It kind of just went from there.

-MMN – I read that Paul DePodesta personally scouted you a few times before the Mets drafted you in the 7th round in 2012, can you tell me a little about your interactions with him and what it meant to have a member of the front office dealing with you directly?
+MMN – I read that Paul DePodesta personally scouted you a few times before the Mets drafted you in the seventh-round in 2012.
+Can you tell me a little about your interactions with him and what it meant to have a member of the front office dealing with you directly?

-MMN – For fans that might be new to you, can you give me a brief scouting report on yourself?
+MMN – For fans that might not know a lot about you, can you give me a brief scouting report on yourself?
 What are some of your strengths and weaknesses, and things you’re still trying to improve upon?

-After the first season I was like ‘alright I can really do this’ I mean I had glimpses of it, but I didn’t really know like how to pitch or do exactly – so the first few seasons till Brooklyn I was more just a command guy, just because I didn’t want to walk anybody.
-That’s always been my big thing, not walking guys, but now that I’ve gotten older and stronger now I’m turning more into power and starting to strike guys out more.
+After the first season I was like, ‘Alright, I can really do this.’
+I had glimpses of it but I didn’t really know how to pitch.
+The first few seasons until Brooklyn I was more just a command guy, just because I didn’t want to walk anybody.
+That’s always been my big thing; not walking guys.
+Now that I’ve gotten older and stronger I’m turning more into power and starting to strike guys out more.
 As my body’s developed I’ve become more of a pitcher, it just took a little bit of time.

 MMN – You’ve battled some injuries so far in your minor league career, how difficult is it mentally to be pitching well but then have to lose time on the DL?
 How does one stay mentally strong when these situations occur?